typedb/typedb-docs/02-clients/01-studio.md

 - Tabs at the top of the Run panel are for different query attempts.

-  By default, every query sent will overwrite the existing tab, but if you enable the pin icon at the beginning of the tab name - the tab will become pinned and stay.
+  By default, every query sent will overwrite the existing tab, but if we enable the pin icon at the beginning of the tab name by clicking it — the tab will become pinned and stay.
 A new tab will appear on the right from the last pinned one upon next query execution.

 - Tabs at the bottom of the Run panel are for different results for the currently selected query attempt (tab at the top of the Run panel).
-These include the `Log` tab with direct textual Studio output and the `Graph` tabs (one per every query statement in the Text-editor panel) with graph visualization of response.
+These include the `Log` tab with direct textual Studio output and the `Graph` tabs (one per every query statement in the Text editor panel) with graph visualization of response.

 ### Transaction control

-To execute a query written in the Text-editor panel we have the Toolbar elements right from the database selection drop-down menu.
+To execute a query written in the Text editor panel we have the **Toolbar** elements located right from the database selection drop-down menu.
 See below.

 ![Transaction controls](../images/studio/studio-transaction-controls.png)